RyanBCole/Group4-NBA/README.md

 5. Implemented prediction models to see if our machine learning was profitable

 # Main Folder
 Our main folder is named NBA Crit and houses all of our materials for our project.
-There is a models folder which holds our final models.
-A checkpoints folder which shows our progress along the way.
+A checkpoints folder which shows our progress along the way and shows our final models.
 A resources and data folder which showcases each data set and file we used.
 Finally, our presentation slides are here as well in their own foler.

 # Tableau
 Our tableau story board for our project in in our Tableau folder.
 In this folder there is a text file with the link to the tableau public page with our story board.